denise-jyy/ID_S10243946_DeniseTan_Assg1/README.md

 [Canva](https://www.canva.com/)
 To design background for some pages

 ## Testing

+### Navigation Bar
+-Clicking on the logo, brings user back to homepage -Clicking on "Book an Appointment", brings user to booking page -Clicking on "Shop", brings user to shop page -Clicking on "FAQs", brings user to FAQs page -Clicking on "Cart", brings user to Checkout page

+### Buttons
+-In the services section, clicking on "Book an Appointment", brings user to booking page -"Add to Cart" does not work
+-In shop section of homepage, "Shop Now" brings user to shop page -

 ## Credits

 ### Content
 -This website is created for educational purposes and will not be made official.